Unsupervised Unfolded rPCA (U2-rPCA): Deep Interpretable Clutter Filtering for Ultrasound Microvascular Imaging: EXPERIMENTAL SETTINGS

 \subsection{Implementation Details}

 Two hyperparameters, $K$ and $d$ were predefined for U\textsuperscript{2}-rPCA.
 According to the parameter study presented in Sec.
 V-C, $K$ was set as 5 for the kidney dataset and 4 for the tumor dataset. $d$ was fixed to 40 and 38 for the kidney and tumor datasets, respectively.
 For the kidney dataset, $\lambda_b$ in each layer was initialized to 20.
 For the tumor dataset, this penalty coefficient was initialized to 10.
-In simulations data, $K$, $d$, and $\lambda_b$ was set as 10, 10, and 6, respectively.
-The size of each training batch was $N_s \times N_{batch}$. $N_{batch}$ was set to 800 frames in the \textit{in-vivo} dataset and 200 frames in the \textit{in-silico} dataset.
+In the simulation data, $K$, $d$, and $\lambda_b$ was set as 10, 10, and 6, respectively.
+The size of each training batch was $N_s \times N_{batch}$. $N_{batch}$ was set to 800 frames in the \textit{in-vivo} datasets and 200 frames in the \textit{in-silico} dataset.
 For the realization of 3D-Res-UNet, all the parameters were set according to its default and recommended configurations.
-Since the raw ultrasound sequences are in the in-phase and quadrature-phased (IQ) format, we expanded the traditional real-value network into a complex network.
+Since the raw ultrasound sequences are in the in-phase and quadrature-phased (IQ) format, we expanded the traditional real-value network into a complex network for U\textsuperscript{2}-rPCA.
 Experiments were conducted in a Linux environment using an Intel(R) Xeon(R) Silver 4210 CPU @ 2.20 GHz and an NVIDIA GeForce RTX 3090 GPU.
-The network was trained using the Adam optimization algorithm with an initial learning rate of 0.01 and 0.0001.
+The network was trained using the Adam optimizer with an initial learning rate of 0.01 and 0.0001.
 An early stopping with a patience of 5 epochs was employed to avoid overfitting.